ljsanchezesjr/ljsanchezesjr.github.io/about.md

 headshot: /images/headshot.jpeg
 ---

-Last year Bachelor’s computer science student in Teesside University with a HND degree in video games programming.
+Last year Bachelor’s computer games programming student in Teesside University with a HND degree in video games programming.
 Significant working experience in order to help my parents during my student career focused in community & web management responsibilities for various companies.
 International background since I have lived in USA, Spain and the UK.
 Solid academic training and proven track record in working and studying in a simultaneous manner, managing professional tasks while delivering academic projects within an agile methodology environment (SCRUM).